How Courts Consider the Child's Wishes in a Child Custody Decisions

 More commonly, courts will rely upon the recommendations of a neutral third party such as a custody investigator, psychologist or guardian ad litem.
 These specially trained professionals speak to a child face-to-face, often as part of a comprehensive effort to obtain a full picture of the family dynamics.
 A written report is provided to the court and may include information regarding the child's parental preference.

 In summary, until a child reaches the age of 18, decisions about a child's residence will be made by parents or a court.
 A child is obligated to follow a court's parenting plan if one is in effect.
 The majority of states recognize that a child's input into custody decisions can be important particularly as the child reaches teen years.
 However, a stated preference is typically only one factor of many that must be considered to determine what residential arrangements are in the child's best interest.
 Since laws vary by state, consultation with a local attorney is advised for anyone dealing with custody and visitation issues.
-If you have any questions regarding child custody, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation.
+If you have any questions regarding child custody, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a consultation.